Skip to content

 Regular screening is important because bowel cancer can develop without noticeable symptoms.
 However, it is important to be aware of what is normal for you.
 You should see your GP if you notice any changes such as:

-• blood in the stools or on the toilet paper
+• Blood in your faeces (poo) or on the toilet paper.

-• a change in bowel habit, such as diarrhoea, constipation or smaller, more frequent bowel movements
+• Unexplained change in bowel habit, such as diarrhoea, constipation or smaller, more frequent bowel movements.

-• a change in appearance or consistency of bowel movements (e.g. narrower stools or mucus in stools)
+• Change in appearance or consistency of bowel movements (e.g. narrower stools or mucus in stools).

-• a feeling of fullness or bloating in the abdomen or a strange sensation in the rectum, often during a bowel movement
+• Feeling of fullness or bloating in the abdomen or a strange sensation in the rectum, often during a bowel movement.

 Not everyone with these symptoms has bowel cancer, and it may be due to other health conditions.
 Changes in bowel function are common and often do not indicate a serious problem.
 However, any amount of bleeding is not normal, and you should see your doctor for a check-up.